 The story continues with Carole, the investment banker from London who was gang-raped as a child – but still ended up going to Oxford.
 I don’t think the narrator is very fond of Carole.
 I think she could have been made more interesting.

 Then we have Carole’s Mum, Bummi, – who on the one hand is super proud of her child for going to a famous university, on the other hand, resents her for her posh accent.

 Bummi is initially very upset that her daughter has married a white man.
 We are presented with the story of Brummi’s brutal upbringing in Nigeria.
 It is at this point that the novel begins to remind me slightly of a multigenerational family tale (One Hundred Years of Solitude).

 She is followed LaTisha, Carole’s friend from school, who is a single parent of three children and is striving to become a supermarket manager.
 She doesn’t seem to really “fit” with the rest of the narrative.
 I don’t think she appears in the novel’s final chapter.
 I feel she is almost there to fulfill the description of a certain “type”.

 Next, we have Shirley’s perspective.
 She taught both LaTisha and Carole at school.
 She had great ambitions of being an excellent teacher and leading troublesome kids without prospects into a better future.
 But the British teaching system is grinding her down.

 Then we have Shirley’s mother, Winsome, originally from Barbados, Winsome (spoiler alert!) had an affair with Shirley’s husband Lennox.
-This was a bit of a shocker for me, as I thought Shirley and Lennox seemed remarkably normal, but apparently, that would just be too boring.
+This was a bit of a shocker for me.

 Winsome is followed by Penelope – who is ostensibly the only white character (but we will eventually find out that she isn’t…) Like Amma, she too dreads what she finds to be the ordinary boring life